1) The Refugee Crisis: an epidemic worldwide, but especially for Europe

 Background: In 1951 and 1967, the United Nations (UN) passed the International Convention on Refugees and the 1967 Protocol, which forced all member states worldwide to accept anyone who appeared at their borders and claimed refugee status.
 This Convention was originally meant to deal with the millions of refugees displaced by World War II (which ended in 1945).

 - Escalating Financial Costs: Governments are being forced under international law to provide housing, food, medical and dental benefit coverage, and a regular income to huge numbers of refugees, which many governments can’t afford.
 The strain on resources is pushing some countries to the brink of financial ruin.
 In order to pay for these extraordinary costs, governments will have to force their taxpayers to pay higher taxes: in essence, those who work will have to work harder and receive less pay in order to support those who don’t work (i.e. the refugees and unemployed).
 This is the situation throughout the European Union, particularly in countries such as Germany and France.
 Germany alone registered 1.1 million refugees in 2015, and still the refugees continue to flow into Germany and the rest of the European Union with no end in sight.
+In countries such as the United Kingdom (which has left the EU), higher taxes will be imposed upon everyone by means of higher local council taxes (paid monthly by every resident of the country, except refugees).

 - Religious Intolerance: Most of the refugees that have entered the European Union are devout Moslems.
 Traditionally the majority of Europe’s countries have been Christian.
 These two groups of peoples have been mistrustful of each other for hundreds of years, dating back to the Crusades.
 Many news reports from Europe have cited Moslems as publicly stating that they view non-Moslems (e.g. Christians, atheists, and agnostics) as “infidels” (unbelievers).
 Christians in turn have stated that they view Moslems as “medieval”.
 Throwing these two groups of people together has predictably generated much anger and hostility.

 - Encountering Old Enemies: News reports have mentioned that the Moslem refugees in the European Union are now encountering bitter “old” enemies: Arab, Moslem refugees who have settled in cities like Paris, France, are now fighting with rival ethnic groups, in particular the Jews.
 The Marais District, which has been Paris’ Jewish quarter for hundreds of years, is now being transformed into a “mini war zone” as Arab fights Jew.
 The Arabs despise the Jews and want them to leave (and vice versa).
 Obviously, the violence and religious intolerance, which is so embedded throughout the Middle East, has now been transplanted into the European Union.
 According to a January 2018 episode on the Smithsonian Channel (an American TV station), it was deliberate policy under Germany’s previous chancellor, Adolf Hitler, to use the Arab Moslems (in the Middle East) to combat and hold “in check” the Jewish populations.
 No doubt many Jews currently living within Germany are questioning the rationale for Angela Merkel, German Chancellor, to intentionally “flood” Germany with Arab Moslem refugees (coming from the Middle East).
 Once could argue that she would have known in advance that such refugees detest the Jews and would do everything in their power to get rid of them (as they have been doing in France).
-So what exactly does Angela Merkel hope to accomplish with such a policy?
+So what exactly did Angela Merkel hope to accomplish with such a policy?
 Many German Jews would see such a policy as a re-kindling of hatred towards the Jews, a possible continuation of the “hell” they experienced under Adolf Hitler.

 - Sharia Law versus State Law: All of the Moslem refugees are obliged to follow sharia law, which is the law of Islam.
 It regulates their entire life, down to the finest detail (e.g. how you are supposed to dress in public).
 Westerners would be quite shocked, however, to know some of the rules and regulations that the refugees are expected to follow; according to one website, two such examples are: a) A man can beat his wife for insubordination and b) A non-Moslem who leads a Moslem away from Islam should be put to death.
-News reports recently mentioned that so many Moslem refugees have settled in Copenhagen, the capital of Denmark, that they are now demanding that sharia law should override Danish (state) law in the areas of the city where the refugees reside.
+Previous news reports mentioned that so many Moslem refugees have settled in Copenhagen, the capital of Denmark, that they are now demanding that sharia law should override Danish (state) law in the areas of the city where the refugees reside.

 Topic #2: Fair Trade versus Free Trade